Tynietown.com

 Aside from a few documented custom houses, perhaps the rarest of Tynietoy houses is the New Model house, which it's believed was introduced after around 1930.
 Few authentic examples are known to exist; at least one facsimile example has been produced by dollhouse restorer Jim Reus.

 Many variations and differences distinguish early Tynietoy furniture from later examples.
 Among the most obvious characteristics are examples made from ¼" plywood, with little or no effort made to disguise the exposed alternating grain.
 Plywood furniture feels heavier than later pieces, which were primarily made from a northern New England softwood called lignum vitae, although some special pieces were made from mahogany.
 Early unpainted furniture was finished with a dull brown stain and usually left unvarnished, creating a somewhat unfinished appearance that some collectors find unappealing.
 (Plywood continued to be used for parts of the Empire style tables that were offered in the Victorian line of furniture.)
+Early fireplaces featured flat wood pieces with faux paneling indicated with the same blue paint used in the house interiors, while later fireplaces have carved molding along the sides.

 Tynietoy's creators were very proud of their enterprise and went to some trouble to register their trademark and label their products to differentiate them from their competitors both domestic and foreign, so most early items should display a paper label or show some evidence that a label was once glued in place.
 Of course, items like rush-seat chairs and sewing stands didn't really have an appropriate place to affix a label, so there's nothing to look for there.
-A paper label usually means an item was produced before 1925.
+A paper label on furniture usually means an item was produced before 1925.
 In the collection I acquired that was documented from 1922, all the furniture displayed paper labels, but the turned wooden candlesticks actually had navy blue ink-stamped trademarks underneath, so the ink stamp was used quite early on.
 The paper labels were printed on a cheap acidic paper that darkened with time; they should be almost the color of a paper grocery bag.
 I would be suspicious of a bright white paper label on anything.

 The Tynietoy paper label features a small "o" suspended above the baseline for the other letters.
 It is not spelled with an "s" at the end.
 The paper labels are often very brittle and some loss in not uncommon.